Skip to main content

 We all worry about our health from time to time.
 But for some people, these concerns become overwhelming.
 It is not uncommon for patients to request blood tests for reassurance, or to worry about symptoms despite having a GP examination.

-It's important to remember that a blood test cannot provide complete reassurance about a patient's state of health, and to trust your doctor to make a decision as to whether a test is required.
+It's important to remember that a blood test cannot provide complete reassurance about your state of health, and to trust your doctor to make a decision as to whether a test is required.

-If you find yourself becoming overly anxious about your health, or about a blood test you have been prescribed, talk with your GP who will be able to provide support and guidance.
+If you find yourself becoming overly anxious about your health, or about a blood test you have been prescribed, talk with your doctor.
+They will be able to provide support and guidance.

 symptom checker